Homeschooling High School

 Even if your child is academically inclined, he might have other ideas for his future.
 Or he might want to go to college eventually, but need to take a break to work and adjust to adulthood for awhile.

-You always hear about successful entrepreneurs who dropped out of college, like Mark Zuckerburg, Bill Gates and Oprah Winfrey.
+You always hear about successful entrepreneurs who dropped out of college or never attended college at all.
 But there are other paths to success as well, such as apprenticeships and technical school.

-A friends daughter recently graduated their homeschool with a welding certificate and has already received mulitple, lucrative job offers.
+A friends daughter recently graduated their homeschool with a welding certificate and has already received multiple, lucrative job offers.

 7. Homeschooling High School is About More Than Academics

 One of the questions you’ll hear most frequently as a homeschooler is about socialization.
 I guess people wonder if you are sequestering your child away in a solitary basement with a pile of textbooks and zero human interaction, lol!

 What they don’t realize is that homeschooling provides ample opportunities for participation in extracurricular programs, both academic and non-academic.

 My high schoolers have an outstanding debate coach.
 He has set up a homeschool debate league through the entire northern half of Utah, and he works full-time, in different cities each day, teaching all these homeschooled youth debate skills.
 More importantly, he’s teaching them how to think critically and how to do hard things.

 All of my children participate in a local orchestra that caters to homeschoolers and has been awarded the Best of State for the last 11 years running.
 We also have time to volunteer to feed the homeless and sew menstrual products for the ‘Days for Girls’ organization.
 We wouldn’t have time for these things if we followed a public school schedule.